syncfusion-content/winui-docs/winui/Scheduler/Day-Week-Views.md

 * Programmatic selection (if the user updates the selected date value dynamically).
 * Does not clear the selection when the user selects the region and dynamically change the [CanEdit](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_CanEdit) property to false.
 * It does not restrict appointment interaction when the appointment placed in the region.
-* It does not restrict the appointment rendering on a region, when appointments are loaded from data services or adding programmatically.
+* It does not restrict the appointment rendering on a region, when the appointments are loaded from data services or added programmatically.

 ### Recurring time region

 The recurring time region on a daily, weekly, monthly, or yearly interval.
 The recurring special time regions can be created by setting the [RecurrenceRule](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_RecurrenceRule) property in [SpecialTimeRegion](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html).

-You can merge the adjacent region of `SpecialTimeRegion` and show them as a single region instead of showing them separately for each day using the [CanMergeAdjacentRegions](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_CanMergeAdjacentRegions) property of [SpecialTimeRegion](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html) in the week and workweek views.
-By default, its value is set to `false`.
+Merge the adjacent region of `SpecialTimeRegion` and show them as a single region instead of showing them separately for each day using the [CanMergeAdjacentRegions](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_CanMergeAdjacentRegions) property of [SpecialTimeRegion](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html) in the week and workweek views.
+By default, it's value is set to `false`.

 {% tabs %}
 {% highlight c# %}